Layouts

 • The android: orientation attribute is used in Android layouts, specifically in the LinearLayout class, to define the direction in which child views are laid out.

-• The LinearLayout can arrange its children either in a vertical column or a horizontal row using android:orientation=”vertical” and android:orientation=”horizontal” respectively.
+• The LinearLayout can arrange its children in a vertical column or a horizontal row using android:orientation=”vertical” and android:orientation=”horizontal” respectively.

 • When android:orientation=”vertical” is set, the child views of the LinearLayout are arranged in a vertical column.
 Each child is stacked below the previous one.